Hmidiayoub/Energy-Efficient-View-Materialization-Framework/README.md

 for a given SQL workload.
-It targets the standard **TPC-H** and **TPC-DS** benchmarks and ranks non-redundant *collections* of views by a cost/benefit score that balances query execution-time / CPU savings against storage cost — i.e. it answers *"which views should I materialize to make this workload faster (and greener), and in what combination?"*
+It targets the standard **TPC-H** and **TPC-DS** benchmarks and ranks non-redundant *collections* of views by a cost/benefit score that balances query execution-time / CPU savings against storage cost — i.e. it answers *"which views should I materialize to make this workload faster (and greener), and in what combinations?"*

-The project folder is named `View_paper`; the codebase itself is referred to as "GreenVIEW" throughout the sources.

 ---

 ## What the pipeline does

-Given a workload (a list of SQL queries) plus measured per-query metrics (`time_cpu_*.json`), the pipeline:
+Given a workload (a list of SQL queries) plus per-query metrics (`time_cpu_*.json`) that were measured using a Linux machine with the CPU built-in tool RAPL, the pipeline:

 1. **Extracts** layered SQL sub-expression candidates (levels **L0–L7**) from every query — joins, filters, projections, aggregates — with strict fidelity handling for